Arrvold/Projek-HQ4L/README.md

 ```
 ### 2. Run the Project

-Follow these simple steps in order to start he local environtment:
+Follow these simple steps in order to start he local environment:

 #### 1. Start the DFINITY local replica:
 ```bash